snazzyandy/-ISLR/README.md

-The role of this respository is to store ready to run exercises from the ISLR textbook that contains comments that are friendly to new R users
+The role of this respository is to store ready to run exercises from the ISLR textbook that contain comments that are friendly to new R users

 ### Chapter 2: Statistical Learning